by Charlotte Eléa

 You’ve communed with your shadows in October, let go of your baggage during Samhain, and now you’re ready to cozy up at home and have some deep me-time.

 That is until your mom badgers you about taking days off to come home, your aunt emails you asking you if you’ll still eat her Thanksgiving stuffing if it has bacon in it, your work decides to launch three last minute holiday sales, you can’t open an app without seeing countless ads…

 Let’s do that.
 This year, let’s fuck the holidays.

-Make the next two months your own.
+Make the next couple weeks your own.

 It’s time to reclaim this wonderful season of rebirth and regeneration that’s been taken over by bigoted power grabbers, consumer panic and frantic cheeriness.